omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 When people break down a project, they typically break it down into **technical tasks**.
 Some more experienced teams might break it down into **user stories**.

-You will extract far greater value if you first break projects into a list of milestones.
+You will extract far greater value if you first break projects into a list of **milestones**.
 A project is a list of one or more milestones.
 Your high level plan for the project is an ordered list of milestones to deliver.

 This is more valuable because humans can reason about a list of milestones way better than a list of technical tasks.
 And a list is more fluid.
 The opposite of that is alist of technical tasks.
 They will cement your approach and make it a lot of work to change the plan.